 Have you ever just chilled out for a bit and hung around a duty-free mall, well because you’re organised and you’ve arrived nice and early for your flight and so you have some time to kill?
 People-watching is a favourite activity amongst true travellers whose wanderings are more about exploration than anything else, so people-watching in this particular setting feeds that spirit.

 So taking things back to the duty-free mall setting, it’s interesting to note how generally the most indicatively money-savvy class of travellers in backpacking budget travellers almost never hang around too long in these duty-free malls, simply because they don’t see anything much of value to buy.
-I mean sure, if some of these financially savvy travellers are smokers, for instance, then they’ll take every opportunity to stock up on some ciggies so that they save a bit of money in the long run, but otherwise a duty-free mall doesn’t seem to be the place you go if you want to save money.
+I mean sure, if some of these financially savvy travellers are smokers, for instance, then they’ll take every opportunity to stock up on some ciggies so that they save a bit of money in the long run, but otherwise, a duty-free mall doesn’t seem to be the place you go if you want to save money.

 Is it really duty-free?

 The thing with economic and political terms and “statuses” such as that of something being duty-free is that ultimately it’s really just a technical term.
 So yes, if something says it’s duty-free, it means it really is duty-free, which means you don’t have to pay any “duty” on the customs processes surrounding that item’s importation or exportation.
-Duties that are slapped onto goods coming into a country are basically government service fees to ensure that those items are safe for their citizens to use or consume, so duty-free products are usually just pre-screened items which subsequently don’t have to undergo the regular scrutiny.
+Duties that are slapped onto goods coming into a country are basically government service fees to ensure that those items are safe for their citizens to use or consume, so duty-free products are usually just pre-screened items that subsequently doesn’t have to undergo regular scrutiny.

 Does the duty-free status translate to savings?